blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

  NSERCH:   8  E=     -154.0594565686  GRAD.
 MAX=  0.0000626  R.M.S.=  0.0000215
 ```

-You can see that this is every line in the file that includes the string “`NSERCH`”.
+You can see that this is **every line** in the file **that contains** the string “`NSERCH`”.
 I want just the lines that contain the energy and the gradient.
 So I will grep this file again for “`GRAD`”.

 The command `grep "GRAD" energy.txt > energy2.txt` will produce the file named `energy2.txt` that contains the following lines shown in {numref}`energies2`